freefestivalsculturefamily-friendlyoutdoor

 Cost:Free (Paid seating available)

-This guide covers everything you need to experience Semana Santa 2026: the daily star processions, viewing strategies, navigation tips, and what to expect during Spain's most emotional religious celebration.
+This guide covers everything you need to experience Semana Santa 2026: the daily star processions, viewing strategies, navigation tips, and what to expect during one of Spain's most powerful religious celebrations.

-The pointed hood (capirote) dates back to the 15th-century Spanish Inquisition, designed to signify penance and mourning.
-The height of the hood points toward the heavens, while the fabric mask ensures the penitent's identity remains hidden, their act of faith is between them and God alone.
+If you're visiting from outside Spain, the tall pointed hoods will catch your eye.
+They have no connection to any other group you might associate them with.
+The capirote dates back to the 15th-century Spanish Inquisition, designed to signify penance and mourning.
+The height points toward the heavens, while the fabric mask ensures the penitent's identity remains hidden, their act of faith is between them and God alone.

 Málaga's Tronos vs. The Rest of Spain